SofiaStrazzi/Software_and_Computing_Exam/README.md

 - Top quark pairs (ttbarevents.root) which contains background events;
 - Data (dataevents.root) containing both signal and background events that I want to analyze.

-The three datasets are extracted from files downloaded by Delphes portal: they have been cutted through the macro copyleaves in order to obtain smaller files with just the information that I needed.
+The three datasets are extracted from bigger files: they have been cutted through the macro copyleaves in order to obtain smaller files with just the information that I needed.

 All the trees are called EventsTree.